jfq3/PhylogenomicsWorkflow/directions.md

 # Steps for making the tree

-If you have not already, create the conda environment ribotree using the `ribotree.yml` file in my repository Virtual-Environments.
+If you have not already, create the environment ribotree using the `ribotree.yml` file in my repository Virtual-Environments.
+I suggest that you use micromamba for creating your environments.

 Clone this repository to a directory on your computer.